 The Florissant Police Department relies heavily on technology to improve processes and supplement staffing wherever feasible.
-Kristi Pennington is the department's I.T.
-Manager and is responsible for maintaining the servers, computers, user accounts, and software packages within the police department.
+The department's I.T.
+Manager is responsible for maintaining the servers, computers, user accounts, and software packages within the police department.
 The I.T.
+Manager is overseen by the City's I.T.
+Director who allocates extra man power and resources to ensure mission critical tasks are accomplished.

-Manager upgraded the computer aided dispatch (CAD) and records management system (RMS) software package in the year 2020.
-This system utilizes an integrated computer aided dispatch (CAD) and records management system (RMS) software package as the backbone for department records and dispatch.
-This is supplemented by a number of specialized servers and software products to include: digital bar-coding and tracking for evidence and property, electronic accident report writing that communicates directly with Missouri State for reporting and tracking vehicle accidents and traffic enforcement, electronic ticketing for issuing warnings and citations, specialized reporting software for statistical and investigatory data mining, an intelligent video surveillance system, a voice recorder for recording incoming telephone calls, 911 calls, and radio transmissions in the communication unit, a digital dictation system for the dictation and transcription of police reports, an electronic fingerprint system and a digital mug shot system from the Regional Justice Information Systems (REJIS).
+The Florissant Police Department uses modern CAD (computer aided dispatch) and RMS (records management system) software systems.
+The CAD system allows our 911 dispatchers to pinpoint officers locations and send them their assignments over a secure cellular network.
+The RMS system records all the police reports and incidents, prepares statistical data to be reported to the state, and provides information to detectives on crime trends.
+These systems are supplemented by a number of specialized servers and software products to include: digital bar-coding and tracking for evidence and property, electronic accident report writing that communicates directly with Missouri State for reporting and tracking vehicle accidents and traffic enforcement, electronic ticketing for issuing warnings and citations, specialized reporting software for statistical and investigatory data mining, an intelligent video surveillance system, a voice recorder for recording incoming telephone calls, 911 calls, and radio transmissions in the communication unit, an electronic fingerprint system and a digital mug shot system from the Regional Justice Information Systems (REJIS).

-In 2020 the department replaced 75% of the 35 mobile computers in police patrol cars and will continue to rollover a quarter of the computers each year, ensuring they remain state of the art and serviceable.
-These computers provide officers in the field with realtime access to the CAD system, the Public Works system, County real estate records, as well as to the Regional Justice Information System (REJIS) that provides access to regional arrest and warrant information, state drivers and vehicle license information including the ability to view drivers' license and arrest photos, enhancing the officers' ability to identify offenders.
+In 2021 the department replaced 20% of the 40 mobile computers in police patrol cars and will continue to rollover 20-25% of the computers each year, ensuring they remain state of the art and serviceable.
+These computers provide officers in the field with real-time access to the CAD system, the Public Works system, County real estate records, as well as to the Regional Justice Information System (REJIS) that provides access to regional arrest and warrant information, state drivers and vehicle license information including the ability to view drivers' license and arrest photos, enhancing the officers' ability to identify offenders.
 The REJIS Mobile Ticketing system allows officers to prepare citations on the mobile computer and once approved, they automatically transfer to the court docketing system with no paper copies to administer.
 All patrol vehicles are equipped with GPS based vehicle locater devices that enable both the dispatchers and officers to know the location of all patrol units at all times.
 Officers also have access to all their police reports on their mobile laptops.